CSCI-5619-Fall-2023/Assignment-1/README.md

 **Step 4: Activate Developer Mode**

 In order to build virtual reality applications to the Quest, the headset must be in developer mode.
 Unfortunately, Meta requires a bunch of extra steps to register as a developer before that option will show up in the headset settings.
-If you are running on Windows, you will also need too install the [Oculus ADB drivers](https://developer.oculus.com/documentation/native/android/mobile-device-setup/).
+If you are running on Windows, you will also need to install the [Oculus ADB drivers](https://developer.oculus.com/documentation/native/android/mobile-device-setup/).

 **Step 5: Familiarize Yourself with the Hardware**